MU North Logo

 Household items

 Many things that the Khanty use in everyday life are made from materials found in their environment.
-They are not only practical, but often have special meanings.
-The beautiful decorations show how people feel connected to nature and other beings living there.
+Wood and birch bark are most commonly used, as well as fish leather.
+In addition to their practical uses, these objects often have special meanings, which are expressed in corresponding ornaments.
+These lovingly and beautifully designed decorations show how closely the people feel connected to nature and the other beings that live there.

 section image